- The Academic Program

 Dangerous Weapons Guidelines

-No student or visitor to campus or school-sponsored functions regardless of where held may possess, transport, display, offer for sale, barter, use, threaten to use, or exchange any gun, bomb, knife or other dangerous weapon, or any object that might have a reasonable “look-alike” resemblance to a dangerous weapon.
+No student, or visitor to campus or school-sponsored functions regardless of where held, may possess, transport, display, offer for sale, barter, use, threaten to use or exchange any gun, bomb, knife or other dangerous weapon, or any object that might have a reasonable “look-alike” resemblance to a dangerous weapon.
 A dangerous weapon may be defined as any object that may cause a serious injury or fatal wound.
+Uniformed members of law enforcement may carry a visible weapon.

-Violations of this policy will result in discipline consequences and could include notification of the KCMO Police and expulsion.
+Violations of this policy will result in discipline consequences and could include notification to the Kansas City, Mo. police department and expulsion.

 Responsibilities Outside The School